-Humanity's defenders in the far future are Guardians, long-deceased warriors selected by a Ghost to return to life, imbued with the Light of the Traveler.
-Don't worry, the Ghost will explain along the way.
+Humanity's future defenders are Guardians: Long-deceased warriors destined to be chosen by a Ghost who will return them to life and imbue them with the Light of the Traveler.
+Don't worry, your Ghost will walk you through the details when you meet.

-After your unexpected awakening from a centuries-long slumber here in the Cosmodrome, the first task is to cross the wasted landscape of the Divide.
-Along the way, the fresh Guardian (that’s you) will receive a quick primer-by-fire on Destiny 2 combat.
+After your unexpected awakening in the Cosmodrome, your first task is to cross the wasted landscape of the Divide.
+Along the way, you'll begin to learn the ways of a Guardian and receive a quick primer-by-fire on Destiny 2

 READING THE HEADS-UP DISPLAY